Beatriz3692/Project2-Suicide-Rates/README.md

 ## OBJECTIVE:

-The objective of this project is to create a visual representations of suicide rates in 40 different countries over 19 years.
+The objective of this project is to create a visual representation of suicide rates in 40 different countries over 19 years.

 ## DATA SOURCES: